 Take their answers to these questions and start coming up with some ideas to have fun and learn with your kids!

-I highly recommend the Sassafras Science Series.
+I highly recommend the Sassafras Science Zoology.
 The Guide Book to Zoology also has lots of great experiments in it – we even made a reptile egg!

 What are your kids passionate about?

 How do they like to learn?